7 - Give Us a Show Then

 Dragging me along behind her, we swiftly walked in to find a very displeased Herazade standing in the middle of the room.

-Without removing her hood, Rhea said assuredly, "I am returning your wayward apprentice.
+Without removing her hood, Rhea said, "I am returning your wayward apprentice.
 He was … lost.
 I decided to bring him to you before he wound up in a ditch, missing a kidney.
-Now I should go," She bowed slowly, adding, "… kidneys don't harvest themselves."
+Now I should go," She bowed slightly, adding, "Kidneys don't harvest themselves."

-While her hood concealed her reaction, Rhea's voice was unphased as she spoke, "I believe in circumstances such as this it is customary to beg for mercy.
-I will only ask that you consider that perhaps our judgment was impaired by our … celebrations."
+While her hood concealed her reaction, Rhea's voice was unfazed as she spoke, "I believe in circumstances such as this it is customary to beg for mercy.
+I will only ask that you consider that perhaps our judgment was impaired by our celebrations."

-"Stop It!"
-I yelled forcefully.
+"Stop."
+I said too loud.
 Both turned toward me, with Herazade looking shocked and the other still hidden in her hood.
 "Sorry.
 I um … didn't mean to yell that.
-What I meant was … I ... sorta caused this.
+What I meant was I sorta caused this.
 Whatever punishment there is should probably fall on me."

-Looking pleased, Herazade said, "Very well. … Since I can not trust you to follow my instructions when you are alone, your punishment will be that I will take you home in the morning.
-You will stay there for the next week, studying your least favorite subjects, starting with discrete mathematics I think.
+Looking pleased, Herazade said, "Very well.
+Since I can not trust you to follow my instructions when you are alone, your punishment will be that I will take you home in the morning.
+You will stay there all day, studying your least favorite lesson, currently the Italian Renaissance, I believe.
 Go to bed."

 She pointed at a hall leading away from the door.
 But I remained rooted to the spot, demanding, "No. I want to know what will happen to her."